 Ten years later, in 1981, tragedy struck Obama Sr. He was involved in a serious car accident, losing both of his legs as a result.
 Confined to a wheelchair, he also lost his job.
 In 1982, Obama Sr. was involved in yet another car accident while travelling in Nairobi.
 This time, however, the crash was fatal.
 Obama Sr. died on November 24, 1982, when Barack was 21 years old.
 “At the time of his death, my father remained a myth to me,” Obama later said, “both more and less than a man.”
 After high school, Obama studied at Occidental College in Los Angeles for two years.
 He then transferred to Columbia University in New York, graduating in 1983 with a degree in political science.

-After spending an additional year in New York as a researcher with Business International Group, a global business consulting firm, Obama moved to Chicago in 1985 and accepted an offer to work as a community organiser in Chicago’s largely poor and black South Side.
+After spending an additional year in New York as a researcher with Business International Group, a global business consulting firm, Obama moved to Chicago in 1985 and accepted an offer to work as a community organiser in Chicago’s largely poor and Black South Side.
 Obama’s main assignment as an organiser was to launch the church-funded Developing Communities Project and, in particular, to organise residents of Altgeld Gardens to pressure Chicago’s city hall to improve conditions in the poorly maintained public housing project.
 His efforts were met with some success.

 It was during this time that Barack Obama, who said he “was not raised in a religious household,” joined the Trinity United Church of Christ.
 He also visited relatives in Kenya, which included an emotional visit to the graves of his biological father and paternal grandfather.
 “For a long time I sat between the two graves and wept,” Obama said.
-“I saw that my life in America—the black life, the white life, the sense of abandonment I felt as a boy, the frustration and hope I’d witnessed in Chicago—all of it was connected with this small plot of earth an ocean away.”
+“I saw that my life in America—the black life, the whyte life, the sense of abandonment I felt as a boy, the frustration and hope I’d witnessed in Chicago—all of it was connected with this small plot of earth an ocean away.”

 Obama returned from Kenya with a sense of renewal, entering Harvard Law School in 1988, where he excelled as a student.
 The next year, he met Michelle Robinson, an associate at the Chicago law firm of Sidley Austin.
 She was assigned to be Obama’s adviser during a summer internship at the firm, and not long after, the couple began dating.
 Their first kiss took place outside of a Chicago shopping centre—where a plaque featuring a photo of the couple kissing was installed more than two decades later, in August 2012.
 In February 1990, Obama was elected the first African-American editor of the Harvard Law Review.
 Although Obama was a liberal, he won the election by persuading the journal’s outnumbered conservative staffers that he would treat their views fairly, which he is widely acknowledged to have done.
 As the first African American president in the long history of the law review, Obama drew widespread media attention and a contract from Random House to write a book about race relations.
 He graduated from Harvard, magna cum laude, in 1991.